henriquessb/grammar-check-test/docs/guides/master-data-components.md

 A Document represents a record (or row) within a Data Entity.
 Each Document has a unique identifier (the `id` Field).

-For example, in the `CL` Data Entity, each customer is represented by a Document that includes fields like `id`, `name`, `email`, and other personal details.
+For example, in the `CL` Data Entity, each customer is represented by a Document that includes fields such as `id`, `name`, `email`, and other personal details.

 ### Field